shlok2244/trex-running-game/README.md

-# untitled-project
+# trex runneing game
-it is game/project
+it is an obstacle game